saulpw/frotzos/README.md

 a return to the golden era of bootable games

-This builds a floppy image that can be booted in a VM to run a .z5 program
+This builds a floppy image that can be booted in a VM to run a .z5 program.

+## Features

+* standalone image--only an x86 hypervisor required to play
+* instant boot
+* no closed-source software except for game itself
+* original .z5 file easily identifiable and extractable

 ## To build: